Battle of Estero Bellaco: The battle

-The position of the Flores forces was, as follows, at that time:
+The position of Flores' forces was, as follows, at that time:

-The four Brazilian battalions mentioned were camped behind a soft blade.
+The four Brazilian battalions were camped behind a soft blade.
 The 7th Battalion, which was the most advanced, protected the four pieces of the 1st Artillery Regiment.
 Eight hundred meters to the rear were the 21st and 38th Corps of "Volunteers of the Homeland."
 The Uruguayan battalions Veinticuatro de Abril, Florida, Independencia and Libertad occupied the left of the imperial troops.
 The Spanish Palleja commanded the Florida and Veinticuatro de Abril battalions, made up largely of Spanish, Italian and even Swiss mercenaries among the Colorados of Uruguay.

 Combat of 2 May 1866 in the Estero Bellaco Sud: attack by the vanguard of the Allied Army by the division of Paraguayan Lieutenant Colonel José E. Díaz, later General.

 At twelve o'clock, when the allies were surrendering to devour the ranch, the Paraguayans burst through the three passes of the Estero, overwhelming the outposts of the vanguard.
 The push of the Paraguayan cavalry at first sowed confusion among the Argentine and eastern forces that retreated, being pursued.
 Venancio Flores himself was on the verge of being captured in the skirmish, but was able to flee with a stroke of luck.
 Spare and reorganized with the support of the Brazilian rearguard commanded by Osorio, the allies were able to exercise better resistance to the Paraguayan attack that was unleashed.

 Episode of the 1st Line Cavalry of the Argentine Army in the Combat of Estero Bellaco (reduced reproduction of a plate drawn by the distinguished artist Francisco Fortuny).

 Indeed, when the vanguard of the allied army had been defeated, Colonel José Eduvigis Díaz, commander of the Paraguayan troops, wanted to go even further.
 Instead of ordering the withdrawal immediately, since the objective of the operation had already been fulfilled, he engaged in a reckless pursuit to crash into the bulk of the allied army.
 The charge was made by Colonel Elizardo Aquino, who collided with the already recovered allied troops and had to withstand the pressure of all the power of the opponent.
 Casualties were high for both sides.
 The Brazilian intervention in the rear was crucial to prevent a deeper penetration of the Paraguayans.

 On the other side of the Estero, Díaz made an enveloping movement of the Brazilian troops fail, attempted by Paso Sidra, repelled them twice with the bayonet, forcing them to flee.

 Although the casualties were almost similar for both sides (similar death toll with more wounded on the allied side), the Paraguayan objectives of ambushing the enemy and stealing various pieces of artillery and ammunition were achieved.
-The Paraguayans were able to get 4 pieces of artillery and several carts full of modern weapons that served to alleviate the shortage of material that was beginning to be felt in the Francisco Solano López camp.
+The Paraguayans were able to get 4 pieces of artillery and several carts full of modern weapons that served to alleviate the shortage of material that was beginning to be felt in Solano López's camp.